 Apart from technology, the Group's performance largely depends on its employees, who are always in direct contact with customers when selling machines and spare parts as well as when providing services and are therefore the company's ambassadors.
 For this reason, the management pays great attention to finding the right skilled labor and to retaining and continually developing the company's existing employees.
 This includes providing regular professional training and personal development seminars.
 The HR department is very active in this respect, as individual development plans and opportunities are created for each employee.
 In addition, employees visit the largest agricultural exhibitions (at which the company also exhibits) together with customer groups - as far as the situation currently allows.
 Through these efforts, it is ensured that the employees identify with the company and the products sold.

-Ekotechnika is constantly working to improve employee satisfaction.
+Ekotechnika is constantly working to improve employee satisfaction, and a satisfaction survey was conducted in 2024 FY.
 In addition, the company makes heavy use of interns from various Russian agricultural universities.